underscoreio/essential-slick/src/pages/2-selecting.md

 Effects are not part of Essential Slick, and we'll be working in terms of `DBIO[T]` for most of this text.

-However, broadly speaking, an `Effect` is a way to annotate (tag, or mark) an action.
+However, broadly speaking, an `Effect` is a way to annotate an action.
 For example, you can write a method that will only accept queries marked as `Read` or `Write`, or a combination such as `Read with Transactional`.

 The effects defined in Slick under the `Effect` object are: